Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Ergodicity for the centered Fleming-Viot process

-In this subsection, we want to couple centered \textsc{Moran}'s processes from different initial conditions but with the same \textsc{Kingman} genealogy and the same mutations in order to establish the following exponential ergodicity result.
+In this section, we want to couple centered \textsc{Moran}'s processes from different initial conditions but with the same \textsc{Kingman} genealogy and the same mutations in order to establish the following exponential ergodicity result.
+Then, we prove Theorem \ref{Thm_Ergodicite_VT}.